What Does The Range In Math Mean

 Recent studies in environmental science have used the range to analyze temperature variations in different regions.
 While the range provides a simple measure of temperature difference, researchers also use more complex models to understand the factors driving these variations, such as climate change and geographical location.

 Similarly, in finance, the range of stock prices over a period is a common indicator used by investors.
-However, professional traders also consider other factors like volatility and trading volume to make informed decisions.
+That said, professional traders also consider other factors like volatility and trading volume to make informed decisions.

 Tips and Expert Advice